Henkjan1110/intro-programming-website/data/week6/1-objects-within-objects.md

 ### Calculating a Sum from Objects on a List

-Let's now create a method for the amusement park ride that calculates the average height of the people currently on it.
-Average height can obtained by calculating the average from the persons on the ride -- the average is calculated by adding up the individual values and dividing that sum by the number of values.
+Let's create a method for the amusement park ride that calculates the average height of the people currently on it.
+To obtain the average height, we need to add up the heights of all the persons on the ride and divide the sum by the number of persons.

-The implementation underneath returns `-1` if not a single person is on the ride.
-The result of `-1` is impossible in a program that calculates averages.
-Based on that, we can determine that the average could not have been calculated.
+If there are no persons on the ride, the method should return `-1`.
+However, returning `-1` as the average height is impossible in a program that calculates averages.
+Therefore, if the method returns `-1`, we can determine that the average height could not have been calculated.

 ```java
 public class AmusementParkRide {